Warnakala/blender-studio-tools/scripts-blender/addons/blender_kitsu/README.md

 ![image info](/media/addons/blender_kitsu/prefs_login.jpg)

->**Host**: The webadress of your kitsu server (e.G https://kitsu.mydomain.com)<br/>
+>**Host**: The web address of your kitsu server (e.G https://kitsu.mydomain.com)<br/>
 **Email**: The email you use to log in to kitsu<br/>
 **Password**: The password you use to log in to kitsu<br/>

 Press the login button.
-If the login was succesfull, the next step is..
+If the login was successful, the next step is..

 ###### **Setup Project Settings**

 ![image info](/media/addons/blender_kitsu/prefs_project.jpg)

 >**Project Root Directory**: Path to the root of your project.
-Will later be used to configurate the addon on a per project basis<br/>
+Will later be used to configure the addon on a per project basis<br/>

 ###### **Setup Animation Tools**